Research Philosophy

 A2ACW adversarial agents share the same training distribution.
 Two AI models trained on the same physics corpus will share the same blind spots — they jointly miss what the literature missed, and jointly converge on what the literature over-represents.
 The protocol cannot detect errors that are systematic across the entire training corpus.

-This is the structural ceiling on the 1.4% discovery rate: it is an upper bound on what in-distribution adversarial AI-AI collaboration can find.
+This is why the 1.4% figure is an internal-consistency-survival rate, not a discovery rate: it is an upper bound on what in-distribution adversarial AI-AI collaboration can find.
 The reparametrizations the framework identified (Abrikosov-Gor'kov, Milgrom-Verlinde, Freeman, Landau sigmoids) are exactly what you would predict from in-distribution debate — the corpus already contained these patterns.
 This does not invalidate the method, but it means A2ACW cannot substitute for out-of-distribution evaluation by domain experts who are not in the training loop.

 Calibration note: A2ACW quantity (3,308 sessions) is not calibration.
 The relevant metric is whether the protocol has ever rejected claims that the human authors would have kept, or identified failures that later turned out to be correct.
 The most documented example: A2ACW correctly identified the α symbol misidentification in galactic coupling A = 4π/(α²GR₀²) (transcription error, not physics failure) and the BTFR n≈2.2 misattribution — both confirmed by archive cross-check.
 The Bullet Cluster sign-error was identified in a dedicated stress-test session (March 2026).